qsieredz/quantumclass/README.md

 # Quantum Class Homework Problems
-Here are the homework questions for my Quantum Computing class:
+Here are the homework questions for the quantum computing class I took last semester.